Dagger Mouth

-Dagger Mouth is the sixth studio album by Canadian hip-hop trio Swollen Members.
-It was released on April 12, 2011 via Battle Axe/Suburban Noize Records.
-Produced by Rob The Viking, Aspect and DJ Corbett, it features a lone guest appearance from Saigon on the remix of his own song "Bring Me Down" from The Greatest Story Never Told.
+Dagger Mouth is the sixth studio album by Canadian hip-hop group Swollen Members.
+It was released on April 12, 2011, by Battle Axe Records and Suburban Noize Records.
+The album is produced by Rob The Viking, Aspect and DJ Corbett, and features a lone guest appearance from Saigon on the remix of his own song "Bring Me Down" from The Greatest Story Never Told.
 The album debuted at number 15 on the Billboard Canadian Albums chart.
+The album was nominated for Rap Recording of the Year at the Juno Awards of 2012.
+It won Rap/Hip-Hop Recording of the Year at the 2012 Western Canadian Music Awards.